 Thread Sewing Makes the Journey Easier

 To compensate for lost sales in perfect binding and saddle stitching, Richard Wenig Buchbinderei GmbH in the German capital Berlin recently made a new entry into thread sewing.
-In addition to a Ventura MC 200 book sewing machine, the family-owned business also invested in the VFN 700 fold down press launched by Muller Martini a few weeks ago.
+In addition to a Ventura MC 200 thread sewing machine, the family-owned business also invested in the VFN 700 spine nipping press launched by Muller Martini a few weeks ago.

 It is true that the bookbindery founded by Erich Wenig shortly after World War II already had a thread sewing machine two decades ago.
 However, because the family business then concentrated fully on softcover production and saddle stitching and now uses two Muller Martini systems in these two segments, a KM 610 (installed in 2014) and a Primera (2016), the thread sewing machine was decommissioned.
 Last November, however, the "supreme discipline" in finishing celebrated a comeback at the Berlin company with the commissioning of a Ventura MC 200.